 Bishop Grosseteste University has opted into the TEF and received a Gold award.

 If you have completed a Foundation Degree or diploma in Childhood & Youth or similar, and you are ready to take the logical next step towards gaining a full honours degree whilst continuing in employment, then this course is designed for you.
 You’ll get an insight into effective management and leadership within the children’s workforce whilst developing your appreciation for complex factors that prevent children from reaching their potential.
 The learning opportunities you’ll receive will be unique as you study alongside others working or volunteering in a variety of children’s services.
 Whilst studying on this course you will have the opportunity critically to evaluate practice through a detailed analysis of the systems, procedures and changes that contribute to your field of study.
+Whilst studying on this course you will have the opportunity to critically evaluate practice through a detailed analysis of the systems, procedures and changes that contribute to your field of study.
 The course will promote your professional formation as a reflective practitioner, and modules will cover topics such as leading people and teams, promoting quality, new models of practice, and contemporary issues (such as current political and social trends).
 In addition, the undertaking of an independent research study will support your continuing development toward becoming a leading practitioner within the children and young people’s workforce.
-Our BA (Hons) Professional Studies in Childhood & Youth is a flexible qualification covering the broad range of settings and contexts in which services are provided for 8– 19-year-olds.
+Our BA (Hons) Professional Studies in Childhood & Youth is a flexible qualification covering the broad range of settings and contexts in which services are provided for 9– 24-year-olds.
 Whilst studying for this course you’ll remain in employment, or as a volunteer, throughout the duration of the course.
 This course is suitable for staff in local authorities, schools, the NHS, voluntary and third sector who use group work, informal learning and activity, outreach and community work as part of their role; particularly those working with children, young people and adults often identified as hard to reach.
-This course allows you to study and continue to work.
-It is a flexible qualification covering the broad range of settings and contexts in which services are provided for 9 – 24-year-olds.
-Students undertaking the course remain in employment, or as volunteers, over the academic year in the same manner as the Foundation Degree.
-The Progression Route offers opportunities to critically evaluate practice through a detailed analysis of the systems, procedures and changes that contribute to your field of study.
-This course will promote your professional formation as a reflective practitioner and modules will cover topics such as leading people and teams, promoting quality, new models of practice and contemporary issues such as current political and social trends.
-In addition, the undertaking of an independent research study will support your continuing development as a leading practitioner within the children’s workforce.
-There is a variety of assessment methods which are spread out throughout the academic year.
-These include a peer-led seminar, essay, a group discussion, portfolio and research report.
-All assessments allow you to reflect on your practice and theory as you evidence your learning.
+The course also has professional validation by the National Youth Agency (NYA) and recognition by the Joint Negotiating Committee (JNC); ensuring the degree is quality checked and meets a specific standard.
+The course and pathway for the achievement of the JNC professional qualification will only apply if you have successfully completed the FdA Professional Studies Childhood and Youth (Youth Work pathway).
 Find out more: https://www.bishopg.ac.uk/course/profstudcy/

 Qualified teacher status (QTS)